-d) Outline

 Part-funding (up to 40%) is provided for energy efficiency projects in commercial buildings where there is a genuine financial barrier preventing the project occurring.
 Projects are delivered through contracted service providers, sourced by way of a RFP process.
 Electricity savings are guaranteed (90%) with repayment mechanisms in place for any shortfalls.
 Although most providers focus on multiple project types & technologies, some focus exclusively on one type (e.g. lighting, continuous commissioning, monitoring & targeting).

-e) Financial resources and budget allocation

-NZD 4.0 million in grant funding for fiscal year 2011/12.
+NZD 4.0 million in grant funding for fiscal year 2012/13.

-f) Expected results

 The commercial programme is currently delivering annual savings of around 0.5 PJ a year; at a cost to Government of around 25% of the cost of building new supply assets.

 2.4.4.Other Incentives

-a) Name

 Efficient Lighting

-b) Purpose

 To encourage uptake of efficient lighting technologies.

-c) Applicable sectors

 Residential, Commercial

-d) Outline

 EECA provides a range of subidies aimed at increasing the uptake of efficient lighting across the resdential and business sectors.
 The programme supports the RightLight information and capability building programme.
 The Rightlight Programme is a subset of the efficient lighting programme.

-e) Financial resources and budget allocation

-\$3m in fiscal year 2008/09.